On the geometry of star domains and the spectra of Hodge-Laplace operators: Domains and their convex kernel

 \subsection{Star domains as graph domains}

-Domains that are star-shaped with respect to a ball are Lipschitz domains, meaning that their boundary locally looks like the graph of a Lipschitz function, possibly after translation and rotation.
-We formally prove that observation.
+If a domain is star-shaped with respect to a ball, then the domain is a Lipschitz domain, meaning that its boundary locally looks like the graph of a Lipschitz function, possibly after translation and rotation.
+This is well-known; see~\cite[Proposition~4.22]{hofmann2007geometric}.
+We provide another proof of that fact.

-\begin{lemma} Suppose that $\Domain \subseteq \bbR^n$ is a bounded domain that is star-shaped with respect to a ball $B$.
+\begin{lemma} Suppose that the bounded domain $\Domain \subseteq \bbR^n$ is star-shaped with respect to a ball $B$.
 Then $\Domain$ is a Lipschitz domain. \end{lemma} \begin{proof} Without loss of generality, we assume that $\Domain$ is star-shaped with respect to a ball $B = \Ball{\rho}{0}$ and is itself contained within a ball of radius $R > \rho$ around the origin.